 If you’re moving from Massachusetts to Florida to reduce costs, then you're making a wise decision because Florida is 16% cheaper than Massachusetts.
 In Florida, real estate, gas, and sales taxes are much lighter as compared to Massachusetts or the Codfish State.
 So, you’ll definitely feel your pockets jingling a bit more than usual here.

-Gas in Florida costs 0.2% lesser than in Massachusetts.
+Gas in Florida costs 0.2% less than in Massachusetts.
 Per gallon, Massachusetts’ gas prices stand at $4.35, whereas Florida’s gas prices are at $4.34.
-This difference might not be that significant, but it’ll definitely help you in saving a relatively substantial amount every year as, after all, every drop makes an ocean.
+This difference might not be that significant, but it’ll definitely help you save a relatively substantial amount every year as, after all, every drop makes an ocean.

 You’ll save more on clothes and electronics in Florida since its sales tax rate is below that of Massachusetts.
 Florida has a flat sales tax rate of 6% throughout the state, although in some counties it can bump up to 7.50%.
 So with regard to sales tax rates, Florida has a slight upper hand over Massachusetts's 6.25% state sales tax rate.
 For example, a pair of jeans in Massachusetts would cost $43.06, whereas that same pair would cost you $41.06 in Florida.
 In other words, you’d be paying 4.7% more in the former as compared to the latter.

 As an added bonus, Florida has no state income tax!
 This comes as a huge relief from the 5% state income tax that Massachusetts has.

 If you’ve been looking to buy a house, then your wish will come true in Florida because houses cost 36% less than the median costs in Massachusetts.
 Florida, on the whole, is blessed with immense land space and due to this, housing is affordable.
 We have mentioned the median prices below so that you can view the gap in the rates between Massachusetts and Florida: